valtimo-platform/valtimo-documentation/release-notes/major12/12.4.0/valtimo-frontend-libraries.md

 * **Breaking change1**

+  Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 * **Breaking change2**

   Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations

 The following was deprecated:

 * **Deprecation1**

-  X was deprecated and is replaced with Y.
+  Description of the deprecated code

 * **Deprecation2**

-  X was deprecated and is replaced with Y.

-Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).
+  Description of the deprecated code

 ## Known issues

 This version has the following known issues:

 * **Issue1**
   * Discovered in version x.x.x
   * Describe what can be done to work around the issue

 * **Issue2**
   * Discovered in version x.x.x
   * Describe what can be done to work around the issue